 Science tells us that much of what goes on our bodies ends up in our bodies.

-So instead of cheap, questionable ingredients, we choose to use only the freshest organic ingredients, exactly like a gourmet chef might use.
+So instead of cheap, questionable, damaged ingredients, we choose to use only the freshest organic ingredients, exactly like a gourmet chef might use.

 But the best ingredients also cost a lot more money.

-Certified organic virgin coconut, certified organic California estate-grown extra virgin olive and certified organic cold-pressed castor oils all make magnificent soaps… but are expensive.
+Certified organic virgin coconut oil and certified organic California estate-grown extra virgin olive oil both make magnificent soaps… but they are expensive.

 Skin-loving earth clays produce beautiful all natural colors as well as an extra creamy lather… and they are expensive.

-Real essential oils smell absolutely amazing… but are very expensive.
+Real essential oils smell absolutely amazing… but they are very expensive.

-It concerns us when we see people buy cheap commercial soaps full of all those fake fragrances, fake colorants, skin-stripping detergents and unnecessary chemicals and beat up the very skin they plan to live in for the rest of their lives.
+It concerns us when we see people buy cheap commercial soaps full of all those damaged oils, fake fragrances, fake colorants, skin-stripping detergents and unnecessary chemicals and beat up the very skin they plan to live in for the rest of their lives.